 Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
-How can I exchange information and ideas in conversations?
+This is my goal. l can do this with help l can do this cons isten tly.
+I have provided evidence to demonst ate this.
 I can request and provide information by asking and answering practiced and some original questions on familiar and everyday topics, using simple sentences most of the time.
 Examples I can I can exchange information with an e-Pal about what I do for fun.
 I can exchange texts with a friend about local music venues.
 I can respond to an email about a sporting event I attended.
 I can write a response to an e-card greeting.
 I can exchange information about the latest video game in an online chat.
-X x Х How can I meet my needs in conversations?
-I can interact with others to meet my basic needs related to routine everyday activities, using simple sentences and questions most of of the time.
+X I can interact with others to meet my basic needs related to routine everyday activities, using simple sentences and questions most of of the time.
 Examples I can I can interact online to ask and answer questions about a homework assignment.
 I can make plans for a picnic with others via text messages.
 I can text my friend to bring me something from a restaurant and answers my friend's questions.
+X

 I can exchange messages to set up the steps for an experiment or project.
-I can exchange information with a doctor's office to prepare for an upcoming appointment. x x x х How can I express and react to preferences and opinions in conversations?
+I can exchange information with a doctor's office to prepare for an upcoming appointment.
+How can I express and react to preferences and opinions in conversations?
 I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic.
-Examples I can I can craft a response to a blog post about movie recommendations.
+Examples ● I can I can craft a response to a blog post about movie recommendations.
 I can ask and react to a friend's post on a social media site.
 I can exchange preferences of things to do with visitors on a shared Wiki.
 I can add my comments to those of others about something I read on a forum about sports.
-I can exchange preferences about video games on a gaming site. x x X X x
+I can exchange preferences about video games on a gaming site.
+X I can exchange preferences about video games on a gaming site.